+Kirkland is a distinguished art and cultural destination that features celebrated galleries, art and cultural organizations, individual artist and events.
 It’s not by accident that those who live, work, and play here have become art enthusiasts in some way.
-Public art sculptures greet and intrigue you throughout the City.
-Art performances happen year round.
-Art galleries showcase traditional and new art forms.
+Public art greets and intrigues you throughout the City, performances happen year round and art galleries showcase traditional and new art forms.

-To further its efforts, the Collaboration of Arts, Culture, Heritage, Education, and Theater (CACHET), a subcommittee of the Cultural Arts Commission, was created to promote networking and collaboration between arts lovers, arts organizations, and arts businesses.
-Since 2011, CACHET has sponsored the “Mayor’s & Cultural Council’s CACHET” art awards that recognize individual and group efforts to promote “all things art” in Kirkland.
-Each March, an awards ceremony honors those who were nominated by fellow community members and selected by the Mayor and Cultural Council.
+A subcommittee of the Cultural Arts Commission is the Collaboration of Arts, Culture, Heritage, Education, and Theater (CACHET).
+CACHET was created to promote networking and collaboration between arts lovers, arts organizations, and arts businesses.
+Since 2011, CACHET has sponsored the “Mayor’s & Cultural Arts Commission CACHET” Awards that recognize individual and group efforts to promote “all things art” in Kirkland.
+Each spring, an awards ceremony honors those who were nominated by fellow community members and selected by the Mayor and Cultural Arts Commission.

-The Cultural Arts Commission is further charged with managing and curating the City's public art collection, including a 1% for the Arts mandate for City projects over a certain threshold.
+The Cultural Arts Commission is charged with managing and curating the City's public art collection, including a 1% for the Arts mandate for City projects over a certain threshold.
 In addition, the Cultural Arts Commission has partnered with neighborhood associations as well as private developers to expand the public art offerings.

 The Cultural Arts Commission meets on the 3rd Wednesday of every month from 4 to 6 p.m., Kirkland City Hall.
-You are welcome to share your art ideas with them by attending the meeting or emailing email@example.com.
+You are welcome to share your art ideas with it by attending the meeting or emailing email@example.com.